-If you’re wanting to find a new, high-paying career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the quickest-growing careers available, according to the U.S. Bureau of Labor Statistics, which estimates careers in this field will increase by 13 percent by 2028.
+If you’re considering a new, well-paying career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the most rapidly growing careers you can find, according to the U.S. Bureau of Labor Statistics, which expects careers in this field will expand by 13 percent by 2028.

-There are several reasons why these jobs are growing so rapidly.
-One is homeowners using government refunds to install more energy-efficient comfort systems.
-Then there’s the ban on R-22 Freon® refrigerants, which affects old equipment.
-Lastly, there’s the red-hot real estate market and a property shortage that’s driven an increase in new construction houses.
+There are a couple of reasons why these jobs are expanding so fast.
+One is homeowners tapping into government refunds to install more energy-efficient comfort systems.
+Then there’s the end of R-22 Freon® refrigerants, which impacts old equipment.
+Lastly, there’s the red-hot home market and a property shortage that’s driven an increase in new construction homes.

-One of the most needed careers is working as an HVAC technician.
-Discover about what they do, how to become one and about how much you can expect to make.
+One of the number one needed careers is working as an HVAC technician.
+Discover about what they do, how to become one and about how much you can expect to earn.

-A HVAC technician is an individual who fixes, installs and maintains heating and cooling systems.
-Most work with both homeowners and business owners.
-And, most important, you’ll be skilled in:
+An HVAC technician is someone who repairs, installs and maintains heating and cooling units.
+Most serve both homeowners and business owners.
+And, most important, you’ll be skilled with:

 - Air conditioners